cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 <img style= "width: 780px;" src="http://cgerson.github.io/images/availbikes.png">

+Great!
+Bikes galore.

-This script can easily be expanded to include dock availability at destination station, as well as available docks at your neighborhood station for the return journey.
+<i>Next steps:</i> This script can easily be expanded to include dock availability at destination station, as well as available docks at your neighborhood station for the return journey.